-- Review and make recommendations to the Board with respect to employment agreements and severance benefit agreements with the CEO and executive officers, as applicable.
+- Review and make recommendations to the Board with respect to employment agreements, change-in-control agreements and plans, and severance benefit agreements and plans with the CEO and executive officers, as applicable.

 - Review and approve any related person transactions of a compensatory nature, as provided in the Corporate Governance Guidelines.

 - Review and provide oversight of the Company’s material human resources policies and programs.

 - Review and oversee the Company’s executive succession planning.

 - Review and oversee the Company’s senior management leadership development.
 Senior management shall include business unit presidents and higher and Corporate Office departments led by a corporate vice president or higher.

 - Perform such other functions relating to compensation or benefit plans as may be assigned by the Board of Directors from time to time.

 - Review and discuss with Company management the Compensation Discussion & Analysis (CD&A) and determine whether to recommend to the Board that the CD&A be included in the Company’s proxy statement or 10-K annual report.

 - Prepare or review the annual compensation committee report to be included in the Company’s proxy statement.

 - Oversee the Company’s compliance with SEC rules and regulations regarding shareholder approval of certain executive compensation matters, including advisory votes on executive compensation and the frequency of such votes, and the Company’s compliance with NYSE rules requiring approval of certain equity compensation plans.